timb-103/video-thumbnails/README.md

 [![npm version][npm-version-src]][npm-version-href]

 > Get thumbnail images from any public video URL.

 ## Features

-- 🕑 Take thumbnails from any second of the video (default @ 1s)
+- 🕑 Take thumbnails from any second of the video (default = 1s)
 - 🌀 Typescript types
 - ⚡ Fast & easy to use
+- 📹 Uses ffmpeg to process video

 ## Install